What are Milia?

 Milia are benign cysts that look like white bumps on the skin.
 They’re around 1 to 2 mm in diameter and commonly occur around the eye and cheek area.

-Milia spontaneously occur in newborn babies, children, and adults.
-They can also develop as a result of damage or trauma to the skin.
+Milia spontaneously occurs in newborn babies, children, and adults.
+They can also develop due to damage or trauma to the skin.
+They typically go away on their own.

 In this article